Course Outline

 • General navigation of the platform

-• Identification of menus, trays, and main functions
+• Identifying menus, mailboxes, and main functions

 • Basic configuration of the user environment